-The mental and physical benefits of scuba diving are well documented, and these benefits can be particularly profound for disabled scuba divers.
-The weightlessness experienced underwater can make the effects of some conditions much less pronounced, and even over time potentially reduce muscle pain and increase mobility.
+The mental and physical benefits of scuba diving are well documented, and these benefits can be particularly profound for Disabled scuba divers.
+The weightlessness experienced underwater can make the effects of some conditions much less pronounced.
+Over time it can even potentially reduce muscle pain and increase mobility.

 Read on to hear first hand accounts from some of our GTS members, learn how an adaptive scuba instructor changes her teaching style when needed, and explore how you can get involved with adaptive scuba diving.

 Scuba Diving With Limb Loss

 Amber Blount is an active member of our Girls that Scuba group.
 Learning to dive with only one leg meant that there was some trial and error during her certification journey.
 She shared her story with us – from realising that scuba was an option for her, to the equipment she uses, and how she helps other divers with limb loss.